If you want to make a very simple version of homemade goat cheese, this recipe using lemon juice and goat's milk is the one.

-For the best and most consistent results, starter culture and rennet should be used to make homemade goat cheese.
-Starter culture can be bought online, and so can cheesemaking kits that contain everything you need to make goat cheese.
+For the best and most consistent results, a starter culture and rennet should be used to make homemade goat cheese.
+A starter culture can be bought online and so can cheesemaking kits that contain everything you need to make goat cheese.

 - 1/3 cup fresh lemon juice (no pulp or seeds)